Madagascar Institute for Vaccine Research

 University of Antananarivo - IVI Collaborating Center

 IVI and the University of Antananarivo (UoA) in Madagascar have a longstanding partnership in vaccine development and infectious disease research.
-Learn more about IVI programs in Madagascar here
+Learn more about IVI programs in Madagascar.

-On December 10, 2021, the UoA-IVI Collaborating Center, officially named the Madagascar Institute for Vaccine Research (MIVR), opened and began operations at the UoA in Madagascar.
+In December 2021, the UoA-IVI Collaborating Center – officially named the Madagascar Institute for Vaccine Research (MIVR) – opened and began operations at the UoA in Madagascar.

 A new building on the premises of the UoA was constructed using overhead (indirect) cost funding from ongoing and upcoming projects.
-This newly established center will support the university with additional educational capacity and help Madagascar establish a center of excellence for vaccine research including the conduct of clinical trials.
+This newly established center supports the university with additional educational capacity and helps Madagascar establish a center of excellence for vaccine research including the conduct of clinical trials.

 MIVR activities include: